15 Questions to Ask Yourself Before Applying to a Job

-This guide will walk you through 13 key questions to ask yourself before applying for a job, offer tips to strengthen your application, and introduce how AI job search tools like Sonara.ai can streamline the process.
+This guide walks you through 15 questions to ask yourself before applying to a job, plus practical tips to strengthen your application.
+You’ll also learn how AI job search tools can help you stay organized and tailor faster without losing your human judgment in the process.

 2 What makes me qualified for this position?

-Gauge your ability to handle a job’s responsibilities before applying to ensure you’re targeting suitable roles, which can boost your confidence and strengthen your application.
+Gauge your ability to handle a job’s responsibilities before applying to ensure you’re targeting suitable roles.
+For example, if you’re applying for consumer services jobs, ensure you have exceptional communication and customer service skills.

 By closely reviewing the job description and matching your qualifications to the top requirements, you can create a targeted resume and cover letter that will not only help you get past an applicant tracking system (ATS) but also demonstrate to hiring managers how you’re qualified and what makes you a great candidate.